wazuh/wazuh-documentation/source/integrations-guide/splunk/index.rst

 To import the Wazuh dashboards for Splunk, repeat the following steps for each dashboard file you want to use.

 #.
-Open the dashboard file from `Wazuh dashboards for Splunk <https://github.com/wazuh/wazuh-kibana-app/tree/4.6.0/docker/integrations/extra/dashboards/Splunk>`__ and copy all its content.
+Download the dashboard file that you need from the list of :ref:`Splunk dashboards <splunk_dashboards>` provided above.
 #.
 Navigate to **Search & Reporting** in Splunk Web.
 #.
 Click **Dashboards** and click **Create New Dashboard**.
 #.
 Enter a dashboard title and select **Dashboard Studio**.